 Chat with Paul Biancardi

 Welcome to SportsNation!
-On Friday, Scouts Inc.'s basketball recruiting expert Paul Biancardi will stop by to talk about college basketball's future stars.
+On Thursday, Scouts Inc.'s basketball recruiting expert Paul Biancardi will stop by to chat about the newly released class of 2010 player rankings.

 Biancardi, who spent 2007-08 as an assistant coach on Rick Majerus' staff at Saint Louis University, is the national recruiting director for ESPN Scouts Inc. He has 18 years of coaching experience at the Division I level.
 He was an assistant at Boston University, Boston College and Ohio State before becoming the head coach at Wright State, where he earned Horizon League Coach of the Year honors in the 2003-04 season.